discretize/discretize-guides/builds/elementalist/condi-weaver/index.md

 <GridItem xs= "12" sm="12">
 <Card title="Important Notes">

-- <Skill name="Signet of Fire"/> is one or your most important DPS skills.
+- <Skill name="Signet of Fire"/> is one of your most important DPS skills.
 Use it off cooldown!

 - Make sure to always use <Skill name="Glyph of ELemental Power"/> in <Skill name="Fire Attunement"/>.
 If the boss is about to phase or die, your next best option is to use it in <Skill name="Earth Attunement"/>.
 If you find yourself is any other element, you should use it regardless, as it grants increased strike damage on your next few attacks.